ethcatherders/EIPIP/EIPIP Meeting 25 Notes.md

 **James** - Yeah that makes sense.
 We can do that.

-**Pooja** And there was another sub part of this item... it was the possibility of creating bounty.
+**Pooja** - And there was another sub part of this item... it was the possibility of creating bounty.
 I'm not sure if this is something that we will consider on later part when we get more clarity on how much effort has to be put on the advanced pack repo.
 Am I correct to think that?

 **Hudson** - I think so.

 **James** - Yeah.
 That's kind of revolving.
-I think it depends on what gets left out from these groups that are working on
+I think it depends on what gets left out from these groups that are working on stuff.

-stuff.

-**Pooja** okay okay sounds good to me.
+**Pooja** - Okay sounds good to me.

 # 2. Contracting out to someone to move the bot to GitHub actions